How can local authorities demonstrate leadership and create a strategy to encourage investment in digital infrastructure?

 3. Encourage the local authority to plan for the future

 A digital infrastructure strategy could highlight the importance of taking future digital infrastructure requirements into account when conducting council business.
-For example, considering the potential for additional capacity when installing fibre optic cables, or the potential need for mobile small cells when procuring street lights.
+For example, considering the potential for additional capacity when installing ducting/fibre-optic cables, or the potential need for mobile small cells when procuring street lights.

 4. Promote long-term investment